 In the past few years of learning Chinese with my kids, technology continues to improve and amaze me.
 Our latest gadget is the Netease 有道 Youdao Dictionary Pen 2 from JoJo Learning!
 This portable pen reads and translates simplified Chinese, traditional Chinese, and English words and sentences.

 During the last few months, my 7-year-old daughter and I have been exploring the 有道 Youdao Dictionary Pen scanner for both Mandarin Chinese and English reading.
 As many of you know, I’m all about cultivating independence and minimizing obstacles in our learning environment.
-The 有道 Youdao Dictionary Pen empowers my daughter to learn unfamiliar Chinese and English words without having to wait for an adult to help.
+The 有道 Youdao Dictionary Translation Pen empowers my daughter to learn unfamiliar Chinese and English words without having to wait for an adult to help.

-Many thanks to JoJo Learning for sponsoring this review and supporting our quest to raise multilingual children in a town that lacks community resources.
+Many thanks to JoJo Learning for partnering for this review and supporting our quest to raise multilingual children in a town that lacks community resources.
 As with all content on my site, this review reflects our honest opinions and experiences.

 Disclaimer: This post was originally sponsored for a period of 1 week when it was first published.
 However, this post may have some affiliate links.
 If you click an affiliate link and make a purchase, I earn a small commission which supports my blog at no additional cost to you.
 Please see the disclosure policy for details.